-We will maintain a public dashboard with the COVID-19 test results, to be updated daily.
-The dashboard will not include any individuals’ names or personal information; it will only show the number of positive cases in our community.
+We maintain a public dashboard with the COVID-19 test results, to be updated daily.
+The dashboard does not include any individuals’ names or personal information; it only shows the number of positive cases in our community.

 Berklee's Health and Safety Campaign

-We have developed a comprehensive health and safety campaign in accordance with guidance from the Massachusetts Department of Public Health (MDPH) and other trusted sources.
-Our goal is to ensure that our campus is as safe as possible for our community.
+This spring, to ensure that our campus is as safe as possible for our community, we launched a comprehensive health and safety campaign in accordance with guidance from the Massachusetts Department of Public Health (MDPH) and other trusted sources.
+We will continue to implement these protocols for the summer semester.
 Learn more about our efforts: